ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/Humana.md

 Use the available day we calculated to label patients.
 If the patient has been taking pills for more the 90% of the time during the 6 months period, then this patient is defined as Long Term Opioid Therapy (LTOT).

 2. **Building the model**<br>
 a.
-We seperate the whole data as 80% of it become trainng dataset and 20% of it become validation dataset.
+We seperate the whole data as 80% of it become trainng dataset and 20% of it become validation dataset.<br>
 b.
 We defined function getDetailRMSE to help evaluete the model by compare the RMSE got from each model.
 ```
 ################################################# predictive model ########################################################